qfwc258/circuidipity/content/posts/2017-05-07-unattended-upgrades.md

 slug: "unattended-upgrades"
 ---

-:penguin: [Home Server](http://www.circuidipity.com/home-server/) :: Fetch the latest fixes, install, and reboot (if necessary).
+Fetch the latest fixes, install, and reboot (if necessary).
 Hands-free!

 ## Let's go!